1. Education

 Continue this exercise around the room with each of the students.
 If a student makes a mistake, touch your ear to signal that the student should listen and then repeat his/her answer accenting what the student should have said.

-Part III: Having students ask questions
+Part III: Having Students Ask Questions

 Teacher: Is her name Maria? (ask a student)